-Considerations of Moral Character
+3.1.2.
+Considerations of Moral Character.
 Prior Civilian Convictions: Air Force enlistment directives stipulate applicants with records or convictions of certain civil or juvenile offenses are not eligible for enlistment unless the applicant receives a waiver.
-In evaluating a waiver, the Air Force considers the nature of the offense(s), date(s) of the offense(s), and the applicant's record after release from any sentence.
+In evaluating a waiver, the Air

+Force considers the nature of the offense(s), date(s) of the offense(s), and the applicant's record after release from any sentence.

 The Air Force will not enlist applicants who admit difficulties with law enforcement agencies until completion of a thorough investigation of the circumstances.

-Prior Drug Use: Air Force enlistment directives stipulate applicants with records, convictions or self-admissions of illicit drug use or offenses, driving under the influence of, while intoxicated or impaired by alcohol or drugs are not eligible for enlistment unless the applicant receives a waiver.
-Additionally, testing positive on the Drug and Alcohol Test while processing for enlistment at the Military Entrance Processing Station permanently disqualifies an individual from enlistment.
+Prior Drug Use: Air Force enlistment directives stipulate applicants with records, convictions or self-admissions of illicit drug offenses, driving under the influence of, while intoxicated or impaired by alcohol or drugs are not eligible for enlistment unless the applicant receives a waiver.
+Additionally, testing positive on the Drug and Alcohol Test while processing for enlistment at the Military Entrance Processing Station could permanently disqualify an individual from enlistment.

-As of 2022, the Department of the Air Force (DAF) is conducting a pilot program that will allow non-prior service enlisted applicants who have previously tested positive on the Drug and Alcohol Test (DAT) for Tetrahydrocannabinol (THC), a 90-day retest window, and the opportunity to enter the Air Force/Space Force with an approved waiver.
+As of 2022, the DAF is conducting a pilot program that will allow non-prior service enlisted applicants who have previously tested positive on the Drug and Alcohol Test for Tetrahydrocannabinol (THC), a 90-day retest window, and the opportunity to enter the Air Force with an approved waiver.

-Two Types of Enlistment
+3.1.3.
+Two Types of Enlistments.
 Enlistment in the Air Force can be for a specific, guaranteed job, or in one of four aptitude index areas, including mechanical, administrative, general and electronics.

-Under the Guaranteed Training Enlistment Program, the applicant enlists for training in a specific Air Force Specialty Code (AFSC).
-The AFSC assigned depends on the individual's aptitude scores, physical condition and, in some instances, previous education and experience.
+Under the Guaranteed Training Enlistment Program, the applicant enlists for training in a specific AFSC.
+The AFSC assigned depends on the individual's aptitude scores, medical assessment, and, in some instances, previous education and experience.

 Provided the individual is not disqualified or eliminated from training, the Air Force guarantees continued training and an assignment in that specific AFSC; this guarantee is documented on the Air Force Form 3007, USAF Enlistment Agreement.
-Airmen may not request a change to another AFSC unless they are unqualified for training or continuation in training as originally scheduled, or they volunteer for and receive a special assignment.
+Airmen and Guardians may not request a change to another AFSC unless they are unqualified for training or continuation in training as originally scheduled, or they volunteer for and receive a special assignment.

-Under the Guaranteed Aptitude Area Enlistment Program - sometimes referred to as "Open Contract" - the applicant is guaranteed to receive a job in a specific aptitude area but won't learn of his or her specific job until basic training.
+Under the Guaranteed Aptitude Area Enlistment Program - sometimes referred to as "Open Area Contract" - the applicant is guaranteed to receive a job in a specific aptitude area but will not learn of his or her specific job until basic training.

-Reenlistment
+3.1.4.
+Reenlistment.
 When enlisted personnel separate from the service, the service assigns them Reenlistment Eligibility (RE) codes that determine eligibility for further military service and facilitate personnel management decisions.
 A listing of current Air Force RE codes and their clear text meaning can be found in Air Force Instruction 36-2606, Reenlistment and Extension of Enlistment in the United States Air Force.